Strand woven bamboo & eucalyptus floors set the record for hardest wood floors when compared to traditional hardwoods

 People all over the world using the Janka hardness test, however the units they measure in differ from one country to the next.
 Whilst here in the US we measure in pounds-force, in Australia they measure in Newton or Kilo Newton.
 Some results are also treated in units aptly named Janka.

-For more information about bamboo flooring feel free to contact a member of the Ambient team at (866) 710-7070 or by using the live chat widget on our website.
+For more information about our hardwood flooring hardness guide or the Janka hardness scale for bamboo and eucalyptus flooring, feel free to contact a member of the Ambient team at (866) 710-7070 or by using the live chat widget on our website.